rgucluer/workbench/README.md

 # Dswebdocs Workbench

-Dswebdocs builds a development environment similar to a production server.
+Dswebdocs Workbench builds a development environment similar to a production server.
 A Vagrant VM creates a local development environment that mimics the production VPS(Virtual Private Server).
 Docker containers isolate running services inside VM/VPS.
 Ansible automates installation/management tasks.

 Developed on Pop!_OS, so these instructions will work on Ubuntu 22.04, and Pop!_OS 22.04 without problem(hopefully).
 Not tested on other systems at the moment.